nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 1. How to Use This Guide <a name="how-to"></a>

-Not sure how to begin using **MODTrek**?
+Not sure how to start using **MODTrek**?
 This user guide will give you all the information you need so that you can use **MODTrek** to its full potential.

 To get started, we have prepared a [Quick Start](#quick-start) section to help you set up the **MODTrek** with ease.